Training and development

 Promotion and career development

 The Partnership wants to provide long-term satisfying careers for Partners.
-As Progression training is one of our key areas of focus within the 4Ps: A Manifesto for change, Partners are encouraged to fulfil their potential by taking on new challenges or developing a career in management.
+Training is one of our key areas of focus within the 4Ps: A Manifesto for change, Partners are encouraged to fulfil their potential by taking on new challenges or developing a career in management.
 To achieve this the Partnership:

 - promotes suitably qualified Partners into vacancies rather than recruiting newcomers

 - encourages changes of responsibility on a trial basis if necessary

 - helps Partners to learn as much as they can about the Partnership and our activities

 - provides knowledge and training to help Partners carry out their responsibilities better

 - encourages Partners general education and interests in fields not directly related to their work.

 Across the Partnership, high-calibre managers are crucial to maintaining our position as one of the UK's leading retailers.